hellorich/backend.frobitz-app/README.md

 ### Wordpress CLI

-A tooling route is set in the Lando config so Wordpress CLI can be used inside the appserver.
+A tooling route is set in the Lando config so Wordpress CLI can be used inside the app server.
 Documentation for Wordpress CLI can be found [here](https://make.wordpress.org/cli/handbook/).

 ## Production environment